 Research & Studies

-CA Clinics is a strong advocate of the need for research and studies to form the basis for advancing therapies that may offer viable options for patients struggling to get desired outcomes from more traditional approaches.
+That’s why we have supported a number of research and study initiatives to offer viable options for patients struggling to attain desired outcomes from more traditional approaches.

-We have partnered with Applied Cannabis Research in order to be able to provide CA Clinics patients with the opportunity to be a part of research studies.
+We have partnered with Applied Cannabis Research, providing our patients with the opportunity to contribute to industry advancements by being a part of research studies.

-CA Clinics is involved in research in several ways:
+CA Clinics is involved in medical cannabis research by:

 - Conducting its own observational study: the CACOS study